-The Córdoba Patios Festival is known in Spanish as La Fiesta de los Patios Cordobeses or Los Patios de Córdoba and is Córdoba’s most colourful, annual event
+The Córdoba Patio Festival or Flower Festival is known in Spanish as La Fiesta de los Patios Cordobeses or Los Patios de Córdoba and is Córdoba’s most colourful, annual event.

-Cordobans celebrate the annual Courtyard Festival and Contest by opening their beautiful courtyards of their homes to the public.
-Many house owners in Cordoba’s traditional neighborhoods join the contest and open their doors.
-So everyone has the chance to see the architectural treasures that are typical for Cordoba - the so called Patios.
+Cordobans celebrate the annual Patio Festival and Flower Contest by opening their beautiful courtyards of their homes to the public.
+Many house owners in Córdoba’s traditional neighborhoods join the contest and open their doors.
+So everyone has the chance to see the architectural treasures that are typical for Córdoba - the so called Patios.
 During the festival, people are welcome to enjoy courtyards of incomparable beauty, packed with trees and flowers, fountains and accessories.

 Throughout the old town, the Cordobeses open the gates and doors to their private patios and reveal the secret floral delights within.
 You can tell which patios are open by the presence of plant pots on either side of the street door.